The perfect storm of regulations and retrofits is making life difficult for industry stakeholders.

 Until 2017 there wasn’t much impetus from owners to move forward with BWTS compliance, so retrofitting operations were put on the back burner.

-Even after ratification of the IMO BWM Convention, most stakeholders believed that USCG retrofit extensions would delay its worldwide enforcement ad infinitum.
+Even after ratification of the IMO BWM Convention, most stakeholders believed that USCG retrofit extensions would delay its worldwide enforcement.
 Years of USCG and IMO convention postponements fed into those expectations.
 Second hand acquisitions by Owners were carried out with this mindset, and so the retrofitting needs of their newly acquired vessels were not evaluated at the time.